 My name is Kevin R. Guidry and I am a scholar of U.S. higher education.
-I am currently the Senior Research Analyst in the Center for Teaching & Assessment of Learning (CTAL) at the University of Delaware.
+I am currently the Associate Director of Educational Assessment in the Center for Teaching & Assessment of Learning (CTAL) at the University of Delaware.
 I have a PhD from Indiana University‘s Higher Education and Student Affairs program where I minored in Social Informatics.
 Immediately prior to coming to Delaware, I spent five years studying full-time for my doctorate and working as a graduate assistant at Indiana University’s Center for Postsecondary Research (CPR), the research unit that conducts the National Survey of Student Engagement (NSSE) and other related surveys.

 As indicated by the title and tagline of this webpage, my primary interests lie in the areas where higher education and technology intersect.
 During my 5 years at Indiana, my research focused on student and faculty use of technology as it relates to student engagement, satisfaction, and self-reported gains in learning.
 Outside of my assistantship at CPR and predating my employment there, much of my work examined issues related to college and university residential computer networks (“ResNet”) as reflected by my previous employment supervising a ResNet program and past membership in the ResNet Applied Research Group.
 I am also completing research and work related to the use of technology within the broader area of student affairs, particularly historical views and uses of technology by student affairs professionals.
 For several years I was heavily involved in the NASPA Technology Knowledge Community, an organization I co-chaired for nearly three years.
 And my interests and experiences are becoming broader as I continue to learn and gain experience, including significant experience in survey methodology through my dissertation, work at CTAL and CPR, and outside research.
 I am also developing experience and interest in pedagogy and assessment through my current position at the University of Delaware and previous experiences with IU’s Center for Innovative Teaching and Learning, particularly ongoing collaboration with Dr. Joan Middendorf and her colleagues involved in Decoding the Disciplines.